robinjmm/column-preview-card/README.md

 - See the hover states for interactive elements.

 ## Built With
-- Semantic HTML5
+- HTML5
 - CSS3
 - Flexbox
 - Sass
+- PostCSS

 ## Usage
 You can download the project files by clicking on the green **Code** button, then select **Download Zip**.

-Once you finish extracting, move into the project folder, open the terminal, and type the following code:
+Once you finish extracting, open the terminal, move to the project folder, and type the following code:

 ```
 npm install